sfu-bigdata/secretsauce-precise-wakeword-model-maker/README.md

 The TTS generated data is split 80/20%.

+Inside `app` folder within the container create folder `audio/flow_test_delete_after/` and inside that place folders: `wake-word`,`not-wake-word` and `random` which were generated from running wakeword-data-collector model.

 Finally, the model will be incrementally trained to find false-positives from the random recordings (ie TV and natural conversations) in `audio_source_directory/random/user_collected/` where `audio_source_directory` is configured in `config/data_prep_user_configuration.json` and benchmarked.

 ## 3. Generate extra data
 Gaussian and background noise (ie [pdsounds](http://pdsounds.tuxfamily.org/)) is mixed is mixed into the audio files to produce further audio files.